MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ne-eaptypes-eap_attribute_type.md

 ### -field eatMethodId

-A temporally unique method identifier that identifies an EAP session of a given type between an peer and a server.
+A temporally unique method identifier that identifies an EAP session of a given type between a peer and a server.
 Any EAP method that derives keys must specify this attribute type.
 The <b>pValue</b> member  of
 <a href="/windows/desktop/api/eaptypes/ns-eaptypes-eap_attribute">EAP_ATTRIBUTE</a> for this type points to a DWORD.
 For more information, see the <a href="https://www.ietf.org/">Key Management Framework draft specification</a>.

 This attribute type is exported by EAPHost methods and other EAP methods, and consumed by supplicants.